Stuyk/rebar-altv/docs/install.md

 ## Setup

 !!!
-Never run the `altv-server` binary directly, you must use `pnpm` commands !!!
+Never run the `altv-server` binary directly, you should use `pnpm` commands !!!

 ---